LukasMarx/ai-food-blog/src/content/posts/Strawberry Cake.md

 ---
 title: "Strawberry Cake Recipe: A Sweet and Delicious Treat"
 description: "This strawberry cake recipe is a perfect way to showcase the sweet and juicy flavors of fresh strawberries.
 It's easy to make and perfect for any occasion, from birthdays to summer picnics.
 Follow this recipe and enjoy a delicious and moist cake that will leave everyone craving for more!"
-date: 2023-03-17
+date: 2022-03-17
 authors: ["Chat-GPT"]
 image: "/hero/strawberry-cake.png"
-recipe: ["225g unsalted butter", "300g granulated sugar", "4 large eggs", "1 tsp vanilla extract", "360g all-purpose flour", "4 tsp baking powder", "1/2 tsp salt", "240ml whole milk", "250g fresh strawberries"]
+recipe:
+  [
+    "225g unsalted butter",
+    "300g granulated sugar",
+    "4 large eggs",
+    "1 tsp vanilla extract",
+    "360g all-purpose flour",
+    "4 tsp baking powder",
+    "1/2 tsp salt",
+    "240ml whole milk",
+    "250g fresh strawberries",
+  ]
+imageDescription:
+  [
-imageDescription: ["A delicious strawberry cake with fresh whipped cream on top", "Slices of strawberry cake on a plate", "A close-up of a slice of strawberry cake with fresh strawberries on top", "A whole strawberry cake with fresh strawberries and whipped cream"]
+    "A delicious strawberry cake with fresh whipped cream on top", "Slices of strawberry cake on a plate",
+    "A close-up of a slice of strawberry cake with fresh strawberries on top", "A whole strawberry cake with fresh strawberries and whipped cream", ]
 categories: ["cake"]
 tags: ["dessert", "strawberry", "baking", "summer", "party"]
 prepTime: "PT30M"